Governance: Good governance

 Good governance is an indeterminate term used in international development literature to describe various normative accounts of how public institutions ought to conduct public affairs and manage public resources.
 These normative accounts are often justified on the grounds that they are thought to be conducive to economic ends, such as the eradication of poverty and successful economic development.
 Different organisations have defined governance and good governance differently.

-The World Bank defines governance as:

-The Worldwide Governance Indicators project of the World Bank defines governance as:

-This considers the process by which governments are selected, monitored and replaced; the capacity of the government to effectively formulate and implement sound policies and the respect of citizens and the state of the institutions that govern economic and social interactions among them.

-An alternate definition sees governance as:

-According to the United Nations Development Programme's Regional Project on Local Governance for Latin America:

 Effective governance

 The effectiveness of governments is not a straightforward and consentient type of governance.
 Measurement and conceptualization of effectiveness is controversial and often used interchangeably with good governance.
 However, during the period of 1996–2018, an effort was made by the World Bank to create a comparable measure of the performance of governments; the Worldwide Governance Indicators (WGI).
 The WGI is constituted by over 30 databases which are rescaled and categorized into six categories; among these is government effectiveness.
 According to this category, effective governance is composed by five aspects: the quality of public services, the quality of the civil service, the degree of the government's independence from political pressures, the quality of policy formulation and implementation, and the credibility of the government's commitment to such policies.
 In short, effective governance is about quality of service, the independence of government and the quality of policies and implementation.

 Adding to these components, one might argue that responsiveness to citizen's needs is high in an effective government.
 Acting according to these needs, effectiveness is achieved by transparent, decentralized and neutral structures, that are consistent and disciplined.
 Therefore, efficient financial management, high-quality and committed personnel and formalized and standardized ways of processes is needed.
 For the latter, governments became much more efficient with the arise of bureaucracies.
 Nevertheless, governments in a rapidly changing environment need to be able to adapt quickly, so being bounded by rigid structures of functioning could work as a detriment.

-Since the conceptualization of effective governance is not onefold, some more components that might constitute it are suggested: “It should be small in extent with limited intervention in the economy; a clear vision and processes; committed quality personnel that can formulate and implement policies and projects; comprehensive participation with the public; efficient financial management; responsive, transparent and decentralized structures and political stability”.
+Since the conceptualization of effective governance is not onefold, some more components that might constitute it are suggested: "It should be small in extent with limited intervention in the economy; a clear vision and processes; committed quality personnel that can formulate and implement policies and projects; comprehensive participation with the public; efficient financial management; responsive, transparent and decentralized structures and political stability".